 - Click “Display this cover sheet”.
 Save as a PDF file.

 - Append cover sheet at the beginning to the rest of the proposal

 Every proposal must be submitted as a single PDF file to the proposal submission page.
-The deadline for consideration for 2019A is October 5 at 8 PM CDT.
+In addition, for MMT proposals, please also submit the .tex version of your proposal to this page.
+The deadline for consideration for 2020B is April 20 at 5 PM CDT.

 After Your Run

 When you have results from your observations: